bryanbcook/deploymentqueuing-extension/docs/Installation.md

    | PublisherId    | your publisher name in the marketplace
    | SharedWith     | comma-delimited list of azure devops organizations

-1. Create a new Pipeline and link it to the existing [/devops/pipelines/marketplace-extension/pipeline.yml][pipeline] YAML
+1. Create a new Pipeline and link it to the existing YAML pipeline [/devops/pipelines/marketplace-extension/pipeline.yml][pipeline]

 Marketplace Setup: